akesseler/WebRequester/README.md

 ## WebRequester

-The _Plexdata WebRequester_ is a program that can be used instead of Postman to perform HTTP requester.
-Indeed, the Postman is a pretty good utility, but it becomes more annoying with every new update.
-Therefore, this utility may serve as some kind of replacement for Postman.
+The _Plexdata WebRequester_ is a program that is able to perform independent HTTP requests and represents therefore an alternative to _Postman_.

+In fact, _Postman_ is a really good tool for testing API requests.
+However, that tool seems to be overloaded with features and functions and each new update reinforces this feeling.
+Reason enough to write an own tool that supports only essential thinks: firing single requests against an API.

+### Features

+* The separation into projects and sections is possible.
+* The import of _Postman_ collections (v2 and v2.1).
+* The import and export of projects.
+* The automatic saving of all projects and settings.
+* The cross-sectional sharing of authorizations.
+* And finally the support of variables.

+In addition, this program is _portable_ as well as _self-contained_ and therefore no installation is required.

 ### Licensing